mattclarke/advent_of_code_21/README.md

 - Part 1: DFS but stop if we visit a small cave twice.
 - Part 2: Same but allowed to visit one and only one small cave twice.
 Just needed an extra flag to indicate that we have visited a small cave twice.

+## Day 13
+- Part 1: Simple maths to calculate the reflection.
+Used a set to save worrying about overlapping points.
+- Part 2: run until done, then read the answer formed by the points.